 I have first aid training.
 I was in the army reserves for 8 years.
 I have given first aid to car crash victims.
 It’s an innate reaction.
 But apparently with some exceptions.
 I was the only one who witnessed the crash.
 And, it turned out, the only one willing to place the drunk driver behind the wheel.
 But I walked away.

 I called hubby, told him the story, climbed up on the lawn of a house, and kept on walking, from one lawn to the next, far from the sidewalk, farther still from the street.
 I walked all the way to a police station, 4 Km away, that turned out to be closed.
 So I walked back to my daughter’s soccer game and went home.

 The next day I drove to the police station to tell my story.
 And they told me theirs.
 The driver had been arrested three times already for drunk driving.
 The other witnesses refused to place the driver behind the wheel, even though they saw him get out of the car.
 So if I could identify him, they could arrest him.
 But I had walked.
 And I had no idea what he looked like.
 And so I cried.
 A lot.

 My body knows how to run.
 I have run for years.
 I even ran a marathon once, although they were picking up the cones behind me.
 When runners pass me by, my legs look up and say “Let’s try again, shall we?” and my heart aches.
 Because I wish I didn’t walk away.

-Sometime in May 2018, a bunch of tenured professors will convene at my university to decide if I deserve tenure.
+Sometime in May 2018, a bunch of tenured professors convened at my university to decide if I deserved tenure.
 This blog is about my reflections in the year that led to the decision.